aidlearning/AidLearning-FrameWork/README.md

 # How to work?
 You just need download the  aidlux.apk[ aidlux.apk](aidlinux-0505.apk),and install it,it only 7M size.

-# Download the framework and install（totally free,but need register!）
+# Totally free
+you can download the The entry app from the other way:
 [!Download aidlux.apk directly](http://www.aidlearning.net/downloads/aidlux-0505.apk)(have ad)
 <p>
 [!Download aidlux.apk from website](http://www.aidlearning.net)